7 min read

 9. Teams work in silos

-When departments, teams, or individuals within an organization operate independently, with little to no collaboration, communication, or sharing of information between them, it’s a telltale sign of poor communication.
+When departments, teams, or individuals within an organization operate independently, with little to no collaboration, communication, or sharing of information between them — often referred to as working in silos — it’s a telltale sign of poor communication.
 Individuals and teams should be communicating with one another frequently about their priorities, projects, and progress.
 Otherwise, they risk duplicating efforts, making unnecessary mistakes, and causing a fragmented customer experience.

 10. Communication goes unanswered